Hanover - Things to Do in Hanover in June

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Lunch here starts at 12:30 sharp—kitchens close around 14:00, so time your appetite.
-The red-line tram gives a brisk 45-minute city primer; ride upstairs for views and grab day passes from platform machines.
-Free Sunday walks assemble at 10:00 outside the New Town Hall; guides work for tips and rattle off the real back-stories behind the timbered façades.
-Asparagus season dies on 24 June—every menu pushes Spargel until then, then boards flip overnight.
+Lunch here starts at 12:30 sharp, kitchens close around 14:00, so time your appetite.
+The red-line tram gives a brisk 45-minute city primer.
+Ride upstairs for views and grab day passes from platform machines.
+Free Sunday walks assemble at 10:00 outside the New Town Hall.
+Guides work for tips and rattle off the real back-stories behind the timbered façades.
+Asparagus season dies on 24 June, every menu pushes Spargel until then, then boards flip overnight.

 Avoid These Mistakes

-Booking cheaper digs outside the ring costs more than you save—you’ll burn €20 daily in cab fares back to dinner.
-Don’t bank on German punctuality everywhere—old-town tourist restaurants keep ‘Mediterranean’ clocks once June loosens the mood.
-Skip shorts at supper—Hanover dresses up, even in beer gardens, and chinos will leave you feeling like the odd one out.
+Booking cheaper digs outside the ring costs more than you save, you'll burn €20 daily in cab fares back to dinner.
+Don't bank on German punctuality everywhere, old-town tourist restaurants keep 'Mediterranean' clocks once June loosens the mood.
+Skip shorts at supper, Hanover dresses up, even in beer gardens, and chinos will leave you feeling like the odd one out.

-Explore Activities in Hanover
+Explore More Activities in Hanover